caussourd/check_rabbitmq/README.md

 This plugin is assuming that https is enabled for the rabbitMQ web access.

 ## Examples
-It will check if myqueue has at least one consumer
+It will check if myqueue has at least one consumer:

 `check_rabbitmq -H rabbitmq.mydomain --action consumers -u admin -p mypassword -Q myqueue -w 1:100 -c 1:1000`

-It will check if the number of open connections is at least 11 (the default --action is connections)
+It will check if the number of open connections is at least 11 (the default --action is connections):

 `check_rabbitmq -H rabbitmq.mydomain  -u admin -p mypassword  -w 11:100 -c 11:1000`

-For usage
+For usage:

 `check_rabbitmq --help`